Swapna03203/data-analyst-Swapna/README.md

       This descriptive analysis leverages AWS services to efficiently analyze the occupational health and safety data, providing valuable insights to improve workplace safety at UCW.

 **Data Wrangling**
+**Project Description:** Data Wrangling for Accident Reporting Records at University Canada  West .This project seeks to convert the raw dataset into a clean, consolidated format that will allow for speedy retrieval, accurate analysis, and compliance reporting by organizational stakeholders.
+The data wrangling process will be automated and monitored using AWS services such as S3, Glue, DataBrew, DynamoDB, Athena, CloudWatch, and CloudTrail, all while ensuring data security and control.

 **Project Title:** Data Wrangling for Accident Reporting Records Using AWS Services

 **Objective:** The aim of data wrangling is to clean the sample data extracted from the Accident Reporting Records dataset.
 This involves cleansing of data, transforming of data and then aggregating the data in other to enhance the quality and suitability for further data analysis processing.
 The whole process of wrangling will be automated, safeguarded, and overseen by AWS tools.

+**Background:** Organizations struggle to manage accident reporting records because the data is fragmented, inconsistent, or incomplete.
+Accurate reporting and analysis of workplace occurrences is critical for regulatory compliance, hazard identification, and preventative action.The Accident Reporting Records dataset, which contains information such as accident dates, worker IDs, accident kinds, and report submission dates, requires data wrangling.
+This process comprises data intake, cleansing, profiling, and protection to provide high-quality, dependable data.
+The wrangling process will be scalable, safe, and efficient thanks to the use of Amazon Web Services.

 **Dataset Overview:**
 Accident Reporting Records Dataset includes: